My Approach, Values, and Viewpoints

 • Find ways to to manage stress, and practice self care

 This list is not exhaustive.
-I would love to hear from you, and invite you to contact me for a consult call to see if we’d work well together.
+I would love to hear from you, and invite you to contact me for an introductory call to see if we align in your vision for therapy.

 My main areas of focus include: relationships, self growth, attachment, and childhood wounds.
-Here are some of the things that we might work together on in therapy:
+Here are some of the things that we could work together on in therapy:

-• Understand, shift, deepen, and strengthen personal relationships (familial, friendships, romantic)
+• Understand, shift, deepen, and strengthen personal relationships (familial, friendships, work, romantic)

 • Unpack and work through childhood experiences